Rehab Centers Burns, OR

 Independence Place - 10.6 miles from Burns, OR

-Independence Place is a residential addiction treatment center in Hines, Oregon that is situated in the 97738 zip code.
-It can accommodate rehab for adult women, transitional-age young adults and adult men.
+Independence Place is a residential addiction rehabilitation facility in Hines, Oregon that is located in the 97738 zip code.
+It accommodates adult men, rehab for adult women and transitional-age young adults.

 Address: 120 South Roanoke Avenue, Hines, OR 97738 in Harney County